hashicorp/field-workshops-nomad/docs/slides/multi-cloud/nomad-oss/nomad-7-security.md

 ---
 name: nomad-chapter-7-encryption-network-isolation-tls-1
-# Nomad Network Isolation with TLS
+# Network Isolation with TLS

 .smaller[To isolate Nomad agents on a network with TLS enable:
 * `verify_https_client`.